 Sultanpur Bird Sanctuary or Sultanpur National Park in located in Gurgaon (Gurugram) district on Farukhnagar Road.
 Sultanpur got its status of a national park in the year 1989 after 17 years when it was declared as a bird sanctuary in 1972.
 The total area of the park is 1.43 square KM.
 A big lake in the middle of the park is the main habitat of birds.
 The Sultanpur lake has multiple small islands where the birds made their nest in the trees.
 The park is the home of migratory bird which flew from all over the Asia and Europe.
-If you are a bird lover, want to trail in the nature or spend some quality time in the nature then this is the best place in Delhi NCR for you.
+If you are a bird lover, want to trail in the nature and spend some quality time in the nature then this is the best place in Delhi NCR for you.
 Total are of national park is 352 acres and nature trail is 3.5 KM long.
 Area of Sultanpur lake is 150 acres.

 Sultanpur National Park Timings 2024

 Sultanpur Bird Sanctuary Timing is 7.00 to 4.30 PM.
 Entry Timing is 7 AM, however, you can enter the park at 6 AM in the morning after obtaining the written permission from the Divisional Wildlife Officer’s Office in advance.
 You must leave the park before sunset.
 Best season to visit Sultanpur National Park is in the winter season (December to February).
 The Best time to visit the park is at the time of Sunrise when the maximum number of birds can be seen in the park or in the sky.
 It remains closed on Every Tuesday.

 The heavy fog in the winter season can disappoint you and break your dream of bird watching in the early morning.
 Minimum 2 to 3 hours are required to cover the park, if you are a true bird lover then the whole day is insufficient for you.
 There is a circular path around the Sultanpur lake which can be visited to watch a variety of birds, however, half of the circular path was closed during our visit in February 2016.